IRS Passport Revocation | Can the IRS Revoke my Passport?

 What is passport revocation?

-If you have seriously delinquent tax debt, the IRS will issue multiple notices to you in an attempt to collect the debt.
-One of these notices is a CP508C, Notice of certification of your seriously delinquent federal tax debt to the State Department.
-This notice will inform you that due to your tax debt, the IRS has requested that the State Department either revoke your current passport or deny your application or renewal of a passport.
+If the seriously delinquent tax debt is not timely resolved, the IRS will issue CP508C, Notice of certification of your seriously delinquent federal tax debt to the State Department.
+This notice will inform you that due to your seriously delinquent tax debt, the IRS has requested that the State Department either revoke your current passport or deny your application or renewal of a passport.
 To avoid additional action from being taken, you should contact a licensed tax professional or reach out to the IRS as soon as possible to see what your next steps should be.

 If you have a passport application and plan to travel internationally, you should contact the IRS to resolve your seriously delinquent tax debt as soon as possible.
 To speed up the removal of certification to the State Department, you must have a pending passport application or renewal request.
 Please visit the IRS page here if you wish to view specific timeframes for this process.